 How to remove a bed bug infestation

 There are several DIY options to help reduce the numbers of bed bugs in your home, however these are unlikely to eradicate an established infestation completely.
+We also have some tips on how to prevent bed bugs.

 - Inspect – check bed bug hot spots such as mattress seams, bed frames, headboards, along the edge of carpets, and nearby furniture (cabinets, drawers, armchairs, sofas) for live insects.